Jact-0/Jact-0/README.md

 - 💞️ I’m looking to collaborate on buildng web pages and apps
 - 📫 How to reach me through github.. for nw
 - 😄 Pronouns: Mr, Sir & Amazing
 - ⚡ Fun fact: Life is like a documentary you watch at the end
+- I am currently looking for a mentor to guide me through the ropes and deserving of being called Master.

 <!---
 Jact-0/Jact-0 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.